Haitian Studies Association - Conferences

 Destroyed by the 2010 earthquake, the institution benefited from the Haiti Cultural Recovery Project of the Smithsonian Institution (Washington) for the rescue of its collections.
 Since then, le Centre d’Art has been able to re-found its governance, set up partnerships, relaunch training and support activities for creation and put in place tools and methods to stabilize and preserve collections and archives.
 The purpose of this presentation will be to present the work accomplished since 2010 in the field of heritage conservation.
 While the detailed inventory of his collection is complete, what are the challenges of le Centre d’Art today to promote this collection and participate in the influence of Haitian art?

-Le Centre d’Art in Port-au-Prince is an institution…+ Find out more
+Le Centre d’Art is setting up a synergy…+ Find out more

-LE CENTRE D’ART Le Centre d’Art in Port-au-Prince…+ Find out more
+Le Centre d’Art is setting up a synergy…+ Find out more

 Digital catalog of the Tessa Mars exhibition